iamrafiul/AWS-S3-Wrapper-using-Boto3/README.md

-# AWS-S3-Experiment-using-Boto3
+# Amazon AWS S3 experiment using Boto3

 ## Introduction
-This is an example of using Boto3, AWS API for python, for creating S3(Simple Storage Servic) bucket(s) as well as uploading/downloading/deleting files.
+This is an example of using Boto3, AWS API for python, for creating S3(Simple Storage Service) bucket(s) as well as uploading/downloading/deleting files from bucket(s).

 The main file is the Amazon_S3_Wrapper.py and I have done the following steps.